Arthur Elam Haigh: Life

 On graduating B.A. in 1878 (M.A.
 1881) Haigh was elected to a fellowship at Hertford College, which he held till 1886.
 He became classical lecturer at Corpus Christi also in 1878, and for the next twenty-seven years taught there and at other colleges.
-In 1901 he was admitted fellow of Corpus, and was appointed senior tutor the following year.
+In 1901 he was admitted fellow of Corpus Christi, and was appointed senior tutor the following year.
 He was classical moderator in 1888–9, and again in 1897–8.
 He laid more stress than most Oxford tutors of his time on verbal accuracy and the need for close textual study.

 Haigh died at his residence in the Parks at Oxford on 20 December 1905, and was buried in Holywell churchyard.

 Works

 Haigh collaborated with Thomas Leslie Papillon in an edition of Virgil (1892).
 He also published The Attic Theatre (1889) and The Tragic Drama of the Greeks (1896).